 GC moves live objects from survivor space to tenured generation.
 The permanent generation contains meta data of the virtual machine, class and method objects.

-Java specification doesn’t give hard and fast rules about the design of JVM with respect to memory.
-So it is completely left to the JVM implementers.
-The types of memory and which kind of variable / objects and where they will be stored is specific to the JVM implementation.
+Java specification doesn’t give hard and fast rules about the design of JVM heap data area.
+So it is left to the JVM implementers and they can decide on things like whether to allocate fixed memory size or dynamic.

 Very interesting catch there , that maybe gives you a first “dive” into the monstrous JVM !